NM-TAFE/civ-ipriot-in-class-demos/week11/README.md

 ### 4. Encapsulation (20 minutes)

 - Explain the concept of encapsulation and how it promotes modularity and data protection.
-- Private attributes and methods
+- Private attributes and methods and pythons conventions and limitations in this regard
 - Data as state
 - The state of an object should be protected